nobodyisinocent/Amiga_570_2MB_4Layers/README.md

 # A750 2MB Memory Board 4 layers PCB
 4 Layers PCB of the 2MB memory board for the A570 CD-ROM expansion which converts an Amiga 500 into a CDTV.

-The project files will be updated here very soon.
+The project files will be uploaded here very soon.

 # Table of contents
 1. [Pictures of the PCB in Kicad](#3D-View)